SvenBroeckling/phasesix-rulebook/published/combat_en.md

 Unlike other armour, shields have a special value, the cover value.
 This is expressed in the form X+, meaning that shields provide this amount of cover.
 A round shield provides 5+ cover, so after an attack, the attacked can roll 5+ for each hit to avoid it *before* the application of *Protection* and *Wounds*.
 This is possible with both *Shield Parry* and *Shield Block*.

+#### Protection and Piercing

+Any success of the *hit roll* which was not prevented by *cover* is a *hit* on the target of the attack.
+Other circumstances can also cause *hits*, for example an explosion can cause "3 hits with 2 wounds each".
+Here, hits can be prevented by cover.

+When a character takes a *hit*, they can use *protection* to avoid that hit.
+The character has a *protection pool*, which is a combination of all their armour and other effects.
+For each unit of protection used, one hit is prevented, possibly with additional effects (see Protection Pool).

+Any hit not prevented by *protection* becomes as many wounds as the weapon or effect specifies.
+If nothing is specified, a hit causes one wound.

 #### Protection Pool

 Each character has a *protection pool* made up of all their armour.
 Each piece of armour has a certain amount of protection, which is expressed in protection units.
 You can find more information about armour in the [[chapter-gear|gear]] chapter.